 - Internal organs – Affects the function of the heart, lungs, or kidneys.

-Diffuse Systemic Scleroderma (dSSc)
+Diffuse Cutaneous Systemic Scleroderma (dcSSc)

-- Vascular damage occurs with most of the damage at the level of cutaneous circulation and in the microvasculature of various internal
+- Vascular damage occurs with most of the damage at the level of cutaneous circulation and in the microvasculature of various internal organs.

 - Small arteries and capillaries compact causing circulation problems.